kemflorent/react-native-file-delete/README.md

     const uris = await getContentUrisByNames(options);
     ```
 * getContentUrisByFileSystemUris
-    To get the file uri by external file system uri so function return uri from file://  to content://
+    To get the file uri by external file directory uri so function return uri from file://  to content://
     Ex: From file://storage/emulated/0/Download/20180702_121938.pdf
         To content://media/external/file/1000060588